ookkee/blog/_posts/2021-09-20-writeup-romhack-ctf-2021-pay-the-ransom.md

 password, and a randomly generated salt.
 The salt is prepended to the resulting encrypted file, and the password is xored with a key (the same xor key).
 The encrypted key is then sent to the attacker's server over HTTP to _/post.php_.
 Those are all the required parameters for encryption and decryption.
+The password to generate the key can easily be extracted from the capture file and decrypted with the xor key.
 Below is an image of the decrypted PDF.

 [![Invoice
 PDF]({{site.path_img}}/writeups/romhack2021-ransom-invoice-pdf.png)]({{site.path_img}}/writeups/romhack2021-ransom-invoice-pdf.png)

 We've successfully decrypted the PDF and can most likely decrypt any other files the malware might have encrypted.
-The full flag read `HTB{n0t_p4y1ng_th3_r4ns0m_1s_4lw4ys_th3_4nsw3r!!!}`.
+The full flag is:

+`HTB{n0t_p4y1ng_th3_r4ns0m_1s_4lw4ys_th3_4nsw3r!!!}`

 ## This didn't really happen